pushmix/web-notification/README.md

 * **03 - Integration**
 > Copy and paste a few lines of JavaScript or use our [Laravel package](https://github.com/pushmix/laravel-web-notification) or [WordPress plug-in](https://github.com/pushmix/wordpress-web-notifications).
-For dipper integration with your application see [API section](https://www.pushmix.co.uk/docs/api).
+See [API section](https://www.pushmix.co.uk/docs/api) for more granular integration with your application.

 * **04 - Grow Audience**
-> Build up and grow your audience by displaying opt-in prompt on more than one of your web pages and encourage visitors to subscribe to your push notifications.
+> Build up and grow your audience by displaying an opt-in prompt on more than one of your web pages and encourage visitors to subscribe to your push notifications.

 * **05 - Engage**